 W – W – H – W – W – W – H

-Chords can be constructed from scales using intervals (more on this shortly) or by using a formula based on the notes of the major scale.
+Chords can be constructed from scales using intervals (more on this shortly) or a formula based on the notes of the major scale.

 Method 1: Scale Degree formulas and the major scale

 We can build chords using formulas based on the major scale.
-For example, the formula for major chords is:
+For example, the scale degree formula for major chords is:

 Major scale formula